 This opportunity was considered by Baraka as a distressed situation at the time, in line with the guidelines previously outlined by the board, to secure such opportunities and add value for Baraka shareholders where possible.
-We believe this will prove to be just such an opportunity in the near future.
+The board of Baraka may need to reconsider the current loan arrangement terms as a result of the extended legal actions, and this may include discussions with the ASX.